 5.5 hours x 3 = 16.5 hours mowing per week

 It is best to have your robot mowing either every day or every second day in peak growing periods.
 So, you can schedule the robotic mower to mow for either 1.5 hours every day or 3 hours every second day.

 * The above calculation is only a guide as different shaped lawns will take different durations to trim.

-For all robot lawn mowers, we recommend that you don’t exceed 70% of the robot’s maximum capacity, so you get the best cutting results in a reasonable time frame.
+For all robot lawn mowers, we recommend that you don’t exceed 70% of the robot’s maximum capacity to get the best cutting results in a reasonable time frame.

-Mowing to the highest capacity of any robot lawn mower is possible but, you will expect the robot to be working for 10 hours or more a day excluding charging times.
+Mowing to the highest capacity of any robot lawn mower is possible, but you will expect the robot to work for 10 hours or more a day, excluding charging times.

-It is IMPORTANT to notice that every robot lawn mower have 3 different slope ratings.
+It is IMPORTANT to notice that every robot lawn mower has 3 different slope ratings.